iankohdes/iankohdes.github.io/content/posts/0005-one-anime-episode-overview.md

 ## Metrics

 {{< alert >}}
-It is important to note that this analysis is conducted at the **level of individual characters**, not words.
-To keep things simple, no tokenisation is performed, which means I shan’t split the subtitle text into components such as parts-of-speech.
+It is important to note that this analysis is conducted at the **level of individual characters, not words.** To keep things simple, no tokenisation is performed, which means I shan’t split the subtitle text into components such as parts-of-speech.

 I will mention this repeatedly throughout the series.
 {{</alert>}}